taivlam/research-project-2018-2019/README.md

 * the "Original" version is contained in the `Original` directory and contains all of my research project files in the exact state I turned in my project on May 24, 2019 (except for the original Sage Object `.sobj` for F4); and
 * the "Current" version is located in the `Current` directory and has edited all of `print` statements written in Python 2 syntax so that now they read as Python 3 `print()` functions in the Sage script.
 Ignoring all corresponding changes from Python 2 to 3 in the LaTeX writeup, the content of the project writeup is identical to the writeup from May 2019.
 Hopefully, I won't have to make any more Sage/Python changes in the future.

-## Purpose

-The upload of this project serves two purposes:

-1. To be an easy to browse location of my research project to share in the future, and
-2. To preserve my work, because I find myself relearning the lesson of backing up my files when I don't have a complete backup.
+### What I Learned (Not a Comprehensive List)

+* SSH (to remotely execute the Sage script and leave it running with `screen`)
+* SSHFS (to transfer files between a remote server)
+* Git version control (on Keybase)
+* LaTeX (BibTeX and bibliography styles, custom commands, nonbreaking spaces with `~`, and more)
+* how to read scientific papers.

+The last one needs some elaboration: although it is more of an art than a scientific procedure or reproducible algorithm, I learned reading scientific papers is so much easier when you have a clear motive or purpose and actionable goals when weeding the important details from the unimportant details while reading.

+* Most of all, I learned how to learn long-term physics - which is drastically different than taking semester-long physics classes.

 ## Requirements to Run the SageMath Script

-I am explaining this as if I am talking about the research project to another STEM college friend, who doesn't know the literal research topic I have learned but is certainly capable of learning the underlying mathematics.
+I am explaining this as if I am talking about the research project to another STEM college friend, who doesn't know the literal research topic I have learned but is certainly capable of understanding the underlying mathematics.

 * SageMath (readily available in nearly all Linux distros - just don't use the non-LTS latest point release of Ubuntu, since SageMath may not be available immediately after the most current point release date)
 * Linux (makes installing and using SageMath a breeze, just like LaTeX - you can stll use Windows or MacOS, but it's much more of a hassle)